dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 the introduction of translation gateways that lead to the loss of expressiveness due to the translation between data models seems unavoidable.

+TODO: add discussion of the "red star" diagram

+TODO: add key point discussed that translation between two standard data models requires specific code, it cannot be algorithmically derived based on the two formal descriptions.
+It can only be algorithmically done when the actual data model on one side is actually algorithmically derived from the one on the other side.
+This is called a "derived model".

 Translation can happen in two flavours, namely:

 a)  Translating formal descriptions between data models: a translation between data model